 The member can appeal, or a representative the member chooses, including an attorney or, in some cases, a doctor.

 You can appeal a decision in writing or verbally.
 You must appeal within 180 days of getting our written decision.
-Be sure to include any other information you want considered in the appeal.
+Be sure to include any other information, such as medical records, you want considered in the appeal.

 Appropriate staff members who were not involved in the earlier decision will review the appeal.
 Once that review is done, you will receive a letter explaining the result.